tentone/nunuStudio/README.md

   - Wide range of file formats supported
 - NWJS and Cordova exports for desktop and mobile deployment
 - Physics engine (cannon.js)
-- Compatible with WebVR / WebXR
+- Compatible with WebXR virtual and augmented reality